-It is the policy of PA Health & Wellness (PHW)[®] that bronchial thermoplasty is not medically necessary for severe asthma because its long-term safety and effectiveness has not been proven.
+It is the policy of PA Health & Wellness (PHW)[®] that the long-term safety and effectiveness of bronchial thermoplasty has not been proven for severe asthma or any other indications.
+PA Medical Assistance would consider bronchial thermoplasty on a case by case basis.